• Integrations

 Coinpass does not publish a routine feed of its UK customers to HMRC, and there is no public record of a blanket customer-data handover.
 But an FCA-registered UK exchange is close to the opposite of anonymous.
 It runs know-your-customer checks, it settles in sterling through UK banks, and it is owned by a regulated broker, all of which leave a clear trail.

 HMRC also has direct ways to reach the data.
-Its information powers, under Schedule 23 of the Finance Act 2011 and Schedule 36 of the Finance Act 2008, let it require a business to hand over records, and it has used them on the crypto sector before: in 2021 Coinbase handed over UK customer data for accounts that had received more than £5,000 in crypto.
+Its information powers, under Schedule 23 of the Finance Act 2011 and Schedule 36 of the Finance Act 2008, let it require a business to hand over records, and it has used them on the crypto sector before: in 2020 Coinbase notified UK customers that it would share their account data with HMRC, covering 2019/20 accounts that received more than £5,000 of crypto.
 Because Coinpass deals in fiat, your deposits and withdrawals also cross a UK bank, which is another place the activity shows up.
 For a firm designed around UK compliance, cooperating with a lawful HMRC request is simply part of operating.

 So the honest read is that Coinpass may not be filing you to HMRC automatically just yet, but an FCA-registered UK exchange is one of the more transparent places to trade from HMRC's perspective, and the reporting net is tightening rather than loosening.